Sujitha

-Sujitha (born 12 July 1982) is an Indian actress who works in Tamil, Telugu and Malayalam TV serials.
-She is known for portraying "Dhanam" in Pandian Stores and in Kerala, she is popular for portraying "Unnimaya" in the Asianet TV serial Harichandanam.
+Sujitha (born 12 July 1983) is an Indian actress who works in Tamil, Telugu and Malayalam TV serials.
 She also acted in some Tamil, Telugu, Kannada and Malayalam films.

 Personal life

-She was born to father T. S. Mani and mother Radha in Chennai, Tamil Nadu.
+She was born to T. S. Mani and Radha in Nungambakkam, Chennai, Tamil Nadu.
 Her family is from Trivandrum, Kerala.
-She has an elder brother, Surya Kiran and a younger sister, Sunitha.
+She has a late elder brother, Surya Kiran and a younger sister, Sunitha.

 She married ad film maker Dhanush and the couple settled in Chennai.
-The couple have a son Dhanwin.
+The couple have a son named Dhanwin.

 Career

 She started her acting during her infancy.
 She first appeared in the film, Abbhas, as the granddaughter of K. R. Vijaya when she was just 41 days old.